unbaiat/us-election-auto-call/README.md

 - Go to https://twilio.com
 - Login or create a new account
 - You can find your SID and TOKEN in the dashboard
-- Create a twilio number and paste it here
+- Create a twilio number and paste it in the script

 # How to run it:
 - `pip install twilio`